To set up the Uplink, you need to enable it in the Anvil IDE,

 In your local Python code, call

 anvil.server.connect() with your app’s connection key in order to link this program with your Anvil app.
+This establishes a connection in a background thread and will keep attempting to reconnect to Anvil if it fails (for instance, if you lose your local internet access temporarily).

 # In a script on your own machine (or anywhere) import anvil.server anvil.server.connect("[YOUR UPLINK KEY]") @anvil.server.callable def get_file(): # Return a file from this local machine return anvil.media.from_file("./image.jpg", "image/jpeg") anvil.server.wait_forever()